 In these works, interval analysis is used because it can certify properties, which is sometimes crucial in robotics.
-Indeed, interval analysis [8, 12, 13] can handle the whole continuous space, contrarily to approaches based on discretization that may lose some solutions.
+Indeed, interval analysis [4, 9, 10] can handle the whole continuous space, contrarily to approaches based on discretization that may fail in checking some points.